Filippo-Corti/PrincipiEModelliDellaPercezione/Notepad.md

 This fusing operation actually is just like the boosting / ensemble technique used in AlexNet, VGGNet, and GoogLeNet, where they add the results by multiple model to make the prediction more accurate.
 But in this case, it is done for each pixel, and they are added from the results of different layers within a model.

+FCN-16s and 8s pose the intuition for the U-Net skip connections

 [Check out
 https://arxiv.org/pdf/1605.06211v1